MicrosoftDocs/Advertising-docs/Advertising/scripts/concepts/execution-limits.md

 - A script can write a maximum 100 KB of output to the console log.
 When you exceed the limit, Scripts logs a warning.

+## Calling pattern to avoid entity limits

+For information about handling entity limits in your scripts, see [Calling pattern to avoid entity limits](best-practices.md#calling-pattern-to-avoid-entity-limits) in [Best practices](best-practices.md).

 ## Multi-account limits

 - The single account limits listed above apply to each account that a multi-account script processes.